 Designers think by doing.
 The second semester focuses on interactions with technology, and building and developing ideas by making them tangible and actionable.

-The aim of this project is to explore the often overlooked emotional side of design.
-You will focus on mobile experiences, learn the methods that go into designing for applications, and see that emotional design is a fundamental aspect that separates great design from the good.
+This project aims to explore the often overlooked emotional aspect of design.
+You will focus on mobile experiences, learn the techniques of designing emotionally engaging applications, and understand that emotional design is a key element that distinguishes great design from merely good design.

-This is a fast-based introduction to customer-centered business development.
-You will learn to define clients and their needs, generate plausible business models and value propositions.
+This is a quick introduction to customer-focused business development.
+You will learn how to identify clients and their needs, create viable business models, and develop compelling value propositions.

 The fourth semester is for refining and developing expertise in your focus, and proving your maturity as a professional.